gve-sw/CLUS18-DEVNET-2897/lab/step4.md

 ### Step 4 - Adding the port selection

-As we are implementing access and port-channel scenarios we have to include a drop down lists for the pods, the switches and the ports.
+As we are implementing individual and port-channel scenarios, we have to include drop-down lists for the pods, the switches and the ports for the user to select.

-The following code will create 4 selects (also known as drop down list).
-We will be populating them with real data in a later step; for now lets just focus on the HTML code.
+The following code will create 4 selects (also known as drop-down list).
+We will be populating them with real data in a later step; for now, let's just focus on the HTML code.

 Copy the following code **below** the one added in step 3